gauraviiitg/AKINATOR/README.md

 3. **Response Generation**: Once categorized, the system selects the appropriate response and sends it back to the customer.

 #### **Advanced Logic (refer to advanced_logic.ipynb)**
-1. **Enhanced Model Training**: For higher accuracy, an **LSTM (Long Short-Term Memory)** model is used to capture the complex structure and nuances in customer queries, providing more accurate categorization for recurring customer issues.
+1. **Enhanced Model Training**: For higher accuracy, the **TRANSFORMER** model is used to capture the complex structure and nuances in customer queries, providing more accurate categorization for recurring customer issues.
 2. **Real-time API (Optional)**: An API can be built for integration with live systems, allowing the system to receive queries and respond instantly.

 ### **Contributing**